Active Projects

 Active projects in heavily frequented areas with noticeable building work and pedestrian or traffic rerouting are highlighted below.
 Projects are in alphabetical order.

-Project Manager: Kendall Schmidt
+Project Manager: James King

 Project Manager: Heidy Jaramillo